 Harman Kardon is no slouch when it comes to the world of audio.
 This premium audio company has been cranking out headphones, speakers, and more for over 60 years.
-One of their most iconic pairs of headphones in recent years are the Harman Kardon NC headphones, or noise canceling headphones.
+One of their most iconic pairs of headphones in recent years is the Harman Kardon NC headphones or noise-canceling headphones.
 The cans sport an over-ear design with 40mm drivers and active noise canceling, coming in at around only $200.

 |Cable Length||4’7” (1.4m)|